Hills Bank and Trust Company

-Hills Bank is a bank based in Hills, Iowa, U.S.A., with more than 500 employees across 19 offices in three eastern Iowa counties and total assets of $3.9 billion.
-While headquartered in a town of fewer than 900 people, Hills Bank is one of the largest independent banks in Iowa, with over 120,000 customers.
+Hills Bank is an independent community bank based in Hills, Iowa, U.S.A., with 500 employees across 19 offices in four Eastern Iowa counties and total assets of $4.5 billion.
+Hills Bank is the 3rd largest bank headquartered in Iowa.
+Its headquarters are in Hills, IA, a town of fewer than 1,000 people located south of Iowa City.
 The bank was founded in 1904, and is a subsidiary of Hills Bancorporation, a holding company established on December 12, 1982.
-The bank's president is Dwight O. Seegmiller.
+The bank's president and CEO is Lisa Shileny.
 Member FDIC.

 Early Years: Hills Savings Bank

 On February 15, 1904, Hills Savings Bank was founded by 19 local citizens with $10,000 among them and the dream of organizing a local savings bank.
 Subscriptions for stock in the bank were purchased with each share valued at $100.
 A board of directors was elected and plans were made to construct a building.

 Later that summer, the Hills Savings Bank opened for business with only a handful of employees.
 Albert Droll was hired as a teller in 1921 and officially became president in 1965.

-Approximately 25 years after the bank’s doors opened, the Great Depression struck causing 600 banks in Iowa to fail.
+Approximately 25 years after the bank's doors opened, the Great Depression struck causing 600 banks in Iowa to fail.
 Among those to close were all five banks in Iowa City, and seven of nine banks in Cedar Rapids.
 This was a defining time and turning point for the small Hills Savings Bank in Hills, whose doors remained open through the Great Depression.